ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 There are many benefits to going cloud native or hybrid co-management utilising workloads weighted to Intune.
 The workstations can be managed from any internet-connected location whether that be in the office or a remote location (home, client site etc).

-Table 24 Additional Management Design Decisions for cloud native implementations
+Management Design Decisions for cloud native implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Management method | Cloud native Intune management | Cloud native implementation offers a simple and efficient implementation.
 Single console to manage both Windows 10 and iOS.

-Table 25 Additional Management Design Decisions for hybrid implementations
+Management Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---